 Introduction

-Rail vehicles are complex mechanical systems made up of hundreds of moving components that interact with each other through friction forces, damping systems and unstable operating conditions.
-A company renewed its fleet of passenger cars by acquiring European-standard models, which it called "modern".
-As there were already other types in circulation, it was necessary for these modern vehicles to operate with cars from the classic fleet, as well as to determine the comfort level of this composition in operation.
+Rail vehicles are complex mechanical systems composed of hundreds of moving parts that interact with one another through friction forces, damping systems, and unstable operating conditions.
+A company renovated its passenger car fleet by acquiring models that meet European standards; this fleet was designated as “modern.”
+In this context, since other types of cars were already in service, there was a need for these modern vehicles to operate alongside cars from the classic fleet, as well as to determine the comfort level of this mixed formation in operation.
+Thus,with the aim of evaluating passenger comfort during rail travel, an international standard establishes guidelines for assessing the parameters to which passengers are subjected.
+Consequently, these normatively defined criteria must be studied using the accelerometry method.

 Figure 1: Position of the passenger car in the first cycle.